Reported speech activities

 • encourage creative thinking in conversations.

-With this lesson plan, students watch film clips to practise reported statements and questions.
+With this worksheet, students watch film clips to practise reported statements and questions.
 They listen to a recording and discuss professions based on what the people said.
 Students also work on reported speech and reporting verbs by playing a quest game.
 In addition, they read situations and use reporting verbs to explain what caused them and continue conversations using different reporting verbs.

 B2 / Upper Intermediate60 minStandard LessonPremium Plan